 “What are you going to do now?”

 The light was leaving the day.
-He climbed down into his butt and pissed into the river, his cigar clenched between his teeth.
+He climbed down into the butt, his cigar clenched between his teeth.
 His loader arrived with his guns and they stood together talking.
 The man had a business supplying local farmers with animal feeds.
 Business was poor.
-He loved his field sports.
 Loading gave him an excuse to get away from the wife, and meet interesting folk and a day’s shooting at the end of the season.
 Then the loader nodded and muttered “over” in a sorrowful whisper as a pheasant glided directly overhead and in haste he threw the half cigar to the ground and turned to face the wooded hillside and his friend shot twice and it was dark enough to see flame out of the end of his gun and the broken circle of a bird tumbled against the river bank and into the water.

 Taken from 38, pages 27 – 31.